etlbox/etlbox.website/doks_v0.5/content/en/pricing/index.md

 #### What is the REDISTRIBUTABLE license for?

 If you want to use ETLBox in software products or applications that you sell and/or ship to your customers, the REDISTRIBUTABLE  license is the right choice.
 Either if you are going to provide an app which you customers can download or deploy your product on servers which are under the control of your customers, you will need the REDISTRIBUTABLE license.
 With this license, you will get access to ETLBox packages (and source code) where all internal ETLBox license checks are removed.
-(In contrast to the other license type, where a license key is needed)
 These packages allow you to build your own product based on ETLBox, and sell it to your customers as your own software.
 No backlinking/mentioning/additional licensing is needed.

 #### How is the REDISTRIBUTABLE license different from other licenses?

 The REDISTRIBUTABLE license comes with a Royality-Free EULA which explicitly allows to redistribute ETLBox as part of your own products.
 The use of ETLBox can be hidden for your customers, and no back-linking or mentioning of ETLBox is needed.

-For the standard licenses, customer receive a license key to remove any limitations from the currently available nuget package of ETLBox.
-This license key needs to be renewed every year.

 For the redistributable license, you will get access to a nuget package that doesn't have any license checks at all.
 This nuget package can be used in your code without limitations and without license key.
 You will also get full access to the source code.
 This source code will be without any license checks in place, and you are free to integrate this your existing code base (e.g. into your CI/CD pipelines)